ME-Catalyst/IIoT/CONTRIBUTING.md

 ## Documentation expectations

-- Update the [`docs/`](docs/) folder or inline README sections whenever you make changes that affect operator workflows, configuration, or troubleshooting.
+- Update the structured documentation tree under [`docs/`](docs/) whenever you make changes that affect operator workflows, configuration, or troubleshooting.
+- Place detailed architecture updates in `docs/architecture/`, user guides in `docs/user/`, developer notes in `docs/developer/`, and troubleshooting additions in `docs/troubleshooting/`.
 - Call out new or updated documentation in your pull request description so reviewers know where to look.
 - When adding diagrams, store the source files (e.g., `.drawio`) alongside exported assets (`.png`/`.svg`) so future updates are easy.